katzurik/Knowledge_Navigator/README.md

 <a href="https://knowledge-navigators.github.io/"><b>Website</b></a> 🐋 <a href="https://knowledge-navigator.streamlit.app/"><b>Streamlit demo</b></a> 🐋️ <a href="https://www.arxiv.org/abs/2408.15836"><b>Paper</b></a>
 </p>

+## System Overview
+Knowledge Navigator system takes a corpus of retrieved scientific documents for a given query and outputs an organized two-level thematic structure of subtopics spanning that topical query.
+The system's functionality is supported by the following conceptual steps: corpus construction, embedding and clustering of documents, describing and naming clusters, filtering irrelevant clusters, grouping the clusters into a thematic hierarchy, and subtopic query generation.
+This is implemented in a five-component architecture that largely follows the conceptual steps.
+This architecture enables LLMs to generate grounded outputs based on a large number of source documents, a crucial requirement for organizing and structuring large corpora.

 ## Citation
 Please cite our paper if you use this code in your own work: